Hunter Greene: National team career

-Greene first represented the United States in international competition at the 2014 U-15 Baseball World Cup in Mexico.
+Greene first represented the United States in international youth tournaments, first at the 2014 15U Baseball World Cup in Mexico.
 He struck out four batters and allowed one unearned run on three hits in his first outing, a 14–2 rout of Panama.
 Greene took the win in the game, while his fastball reached 93 mph.
-Greene and the US team were only silver medalists, however, as Cuba defeated Team USA 10–2 in the championship match.
+Greene and the U.S. team were only silver medalists, however, as Cuba defeated the U.S. 10–2 in the championship match.
 Greene lasted only two innings in this final outing, allowing three runs on three hits while striking out two.

 The year after his silver medal performance at the U15 tournament, Greene once again represented the United States at the 2015 U-18 Baseball World Cup in Japan.
-Greene and the rest of Team USA won the gold medal in a 2–1 championship victory over the host team.
+Greene and the U.S. won the gold medal in a 2–1 championship victory over the host team.